LUMC/pytest-workflow/docs/manual.rst

 WDL with Cromwell example
 -------------------------

-An example yaml file that could be used to test a WDL pipeline that is run with Cromwell is explained below.
+Below an example yaml file is explained which can be used to test a WDL pipeline run through Cromwell.

 One problem with Cromwell is the way it handles relative paths and how it handles the input file:

-+ Relative paths are written only within the ``cromwell-executions`` folder if you want to write outside this folder you need absolute paths.
++ Relative paths are written only within the ``cromwell-executions`` folder.
+  If you want to write outside this folder you need absolute paths.
 This is fine but for testing your pipeline ``pytest-workflow`` creates a temporary folder from which the pipeline is run.
-You don't know before which path this is, but you could use environment variable ``$PWD``.
+You don't know beforehand which path this is, but you could use the environment variable ``$PWD``.
-+ However problem two is that inputs can only be supplied to Cromwell in a json file, not on the command line.
++ However the second problem is that inputs can only be supplied to Cromwell in a json file, not on the command line.
 So you cannot dynamically choose an output folder.
 You have to rewrite the input file.

 To fix this problem you can write ``command`` to be a bash script that injects